namhai923/namhai923.github.io/index.md

   > An interactive front-end website for a food delivery company such as DoorDash.

 * [**cs-scraper**](https://github.com/namhai923/cs_scraper)
-  > An application that scraping UoM CS department website and get all CS courses description.
+  > An application that scraping UoM CS department website and get all CS courses' description.

 * [**booksight**](https://github.com/namhai923/booksight)
   > A website that users can search and write reviews for books' - books' data is from [goodreads](https://www.goodreads.com/).